krishnan-r/sparkmonitor/docs/usecase_sparktraining.md

     - The stages for each job are shown in the expanded view which can be individually collapsed
 ![6](https://user-images.githubusercontent.com/6822941/29601771-d8ecd29c-87fa-11e7-987e-470f2a7ee30b.png)

 - An aggregated view of resource usage is provided through a graph between number of active tasks and available executor cores.
-This gives insight into wether the job is blocking on some I/O or waiting for other results.
+This gives insight into whether the job is blocking on some I/O or waiting for other results.
 This view gives a picture of the level of parallelization of the tasks between cores across a cluster.
 ![3](https://user-images.githubusercontent.com/6822941/29601769-d8e82a26-87fa-11e7-9b0e-91b1414e7821.png)
 ![7](https://user-images.githubusercontent.com/6822941/29601775-d8f1ade4-87fa-11e7-85e8-ea2c3b687d69.png)